jackmalzone/vital-ice/docs/fixes/MINDBODY_WIDGET_NAVIGATION_ISSUE.md

 ### ⚠️ **Known Issues (Non-Critical):**

-- Mixpanel errors still appear in console (from Mindbody's internal code)
 - 429 rate limiting errors from Sentry (normal in development)
 - These don't affect functionality